Posted on Leave a comment

 How To Use A Portable Infuser

 They are very simple and easy to use.
 The infusers unscrew into three separate parts.
 The top section is the lid.
 The next section has a metal infuser at the bottom.
 This is where you place your tea.
 Finally the larger bottom section is where you pour in your hot water.
 Once the tea leaves and water are in their respective sections, you screw the infuser back together and then reverse it so the infuser with the tea leaves is sitting on the table.
 The water pours into this section and very effectively brews your tea.
-After a few minutes–depending on the type of tea you are making–you can turn it back the other
+After a few minutes–depending on the type of tea you are making–you can turn it back the other way, unscrew the middle section and sip your tea.

 New To Asian Teas–Try Oolong Milk Tea